user00000001/tesrasdk-java/README.md

 ## Preparations

-* Make sure Ontology Blockchain has deployed well,  RPC port has been opened, and SDK will connect the RPC server to initialize.
+* Make sure Tesra Blockchain has deployed well,  RPC port has been opened, and SDK will connect the RPC server to initialize.

 # Contributing

-Can I contribute patches to Ontology project?
+Can I contribute patches to Tesra project?

 Yes!
 Please open a pull request with signed-off commits.
 We appreciate your help!

 You can also send your patches as emails to the developer mailing list.
-Please join the Ontology mailing list or forum and talk to us about it.
+Please join the Tesra mailing list or forum and talk to us about it.

 Either way, if you don't sign off your patches, we will not accept them.
 This means adding a line that says "Signed-off-by: Name <email>" at the